Marc,

 For it is love and love alone, which bring us all much closer.

-I can not change what the past has damaged, Nor the lives which we were dealt.
+I can not change what the past has damaged,

 All I can do is share my hopes, my dreams, with some emotions felt.